XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 The Brahmic family is very large and diverse, with over 100 existing writing systems.
 Some are used for a single language (e.g. Telugu), others for dozens of languages (e.g. Devanagari, for Hindi, Marathi, Nepali), and others only in specific contexts (e.g. Baybayin, only for ritualistic uses of Tagalog).
-The Sanskrit language, on the other hand, can be written in many scripts, and has no 'native' script associated with it.
+The Sanskrit language, on the other hand, can be written in many scripts, and has no 'native' alphabet associated with it.

 The Brahmic scripts historically diverged into a Northern and a Southern branch.
 In a very broad generalization, Northern Brahmic scripts are used for the Indo-European languages prevalent